triyanox/iamjs/CODE_OF_CONDUCT.md

 ## Attribution

-This Enhanced Code of Conduct builds upon the [Contributor Covenant](https://www.contributor-covenant.org), version 2.0.
+This Code of Conduct builds upon the [Contributor Covenant](https://www.contributor-covenant.org), version 2.0.

 For answers to common questions about this code of conduct, see the [FAQ](https://www.contributor-covenant.org/faq).
 Translations are available [here](https://www.contributor-covenant.org/translations).